M.H.A. Frequently Asked Questions

 For the on-campus program, a part-time student can complete the program in two to four years.
 A full-time student should be able to complete the program in two years.
 The online cohort program lasts two years.

-What is the Intensive / Residency component of the online program?
+What is the Intensive/Residency component of the online/hybrid program?

-Students are part of a learning team (or cohort) that begins the program in August with the Orientation Intensive / Residency, which takes place on Seton Hall University's campus and at a nearby hotel facility.
+Students are part of a learning team (or cohort) that begins the program in August with the Orientation Intensive/Residency, which takes place on Seton Hall University's campus and at a nearby hotel facility.
 The students meet in person three times during the course of the two-year online program for the Orientation Intensive/Residency, the Mid-Intensive/Residency, and the Final Intensive/Residency.
 These intensives/residencies each include a course that is completed in a seminar format.
-The intensives/residencies typically begin on Wednesday morning and end on Sunday at noon.
+The intensives/residencies typically begin on Friday morning and end on Sunday at noon.
 All intensive residencies are required.

 What happens at the three Intensives/Residencies?